githubssj/onlyfans-1/README.md

 These values can be found by logging into onlyfans and inspecting the network api calls that have query params with the value ?app-token=some-value.

 In chrome you can right click on the web page, click inspect, and navigate to the network tab.
+You will probably need to refresh the page after opening the network tab as it will probably be empty when initially opened.

 You can filter the api calls with `?app-token=`.
 ![network](examples/network.png "config help")